rsvasudev/labreport4/index.md

 ```

 Description:
 grep -r "Portland" ./technical.
-This command searches for all the files and the lines in these files, which the provided string "Portland" is in. -r enables a search for this string not only in the technical directory but also its subdirectories.
+This command searches for all the files and the lines in these files, which the provided string "Portland" is in. -r enables a search for this string not only in the ./technical directory but also its subdirectories.

 ### grep -r "example string" <path> with file as argument
 ```ruby